<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Options and Accessories

 If you’re considering an inground pool, you are probably also considering installing underwater pool lights.
-As we work with hundreds of folks throughout Virginia, Maryland, and West Virginia each year, we have the opportunity to answer tons of questions about pool lighting.
+As we specialize in fiberglass swimming pools, we have the opportunity to answer tons of questions about pool lighting.
 In this article, we’re going to tackle some of the most popular inground pool lighting questions we receive on a daily basis.

 What should I know about pool lights?